rust-lang/rfcs/text/0000-no-more-extern-crate.md

 # Summary
 [summary]: #summary

+This RFC reduces redundant boilerplate when including external crates.
-Infer `extern crate` declarations from the arguments passed to `rustc`.
+`extern crate` declarations will be inferred from the arguments passed to `rustc`.
 With this change, projects using Cargo will no longer have to specify `extern crate`: adding dependencies to `Cargo.toml` will result in the module being automatically imported.
+Projects which require more flexibility can still use manual `extern crate` and will be unaffected by this RFC.

 # Motivation
 [motivation]: #motivation